-What motivates you to use the Charlie Cart or bring it to your community?
+What motivates you to bring food education to your community?

 I love cooking with our patrons.
 Bringing nourishing food to people is the best!
-We also are located in what is known as a food desert, so food programming is essential here.
+We also are located in West Oakland what is known as a food desert, so food programming is essential here.

-How many people does your library/library network reach with your Charlie Cart cooking programs?
+How many people do you reach with your cooking programs?

 Tell us a little bit about how you are using the Charlie Cart Mobile Kitchen and Charlie Cart Curriculum?

 We are using the Charlie Cart for hands on cooking lessons and demonstrations.
 The recipe ideas are generated both by the patrons, and by staff, and we draw on the Charlie Cart curriculum whenever possible.
 We find that using the curriculum is the easiest as all of the measurements for the large group as well as the break out smaller groups is already done for you.

-What stands out to you about the Charlie Cart lesson plans and curriculum materials?
+What stands out to you about Charlie Cart lesson plans?

-They are very easy to use.
-They are a little heavy on the educational pieces for us to strictly follow but they are a great starting point for us to pick and choose what works best for our patrons.
-The recipes are great and I love how they are broken up by class grade & seasons.
+The lesson plans are very easy to use.
+Since we are a library, we don’t strictly follow the educational content in the lessons, but they are a great starting point for us to pick and choose what works best for our patrons.
+The recipes are delicious and I love how they are broken up by grade level & seasons.

 What influence do you see these cooking programs having on kids and families in your community?

-I think/hope that children are more invested in what they are eating in their homes and hopefully they are involved more in the cooking.
+I think and hope that children are more invested in what they are eating in their homes and hopefully they are involved more in the cooking.

-What are some of the challenges you have faced in cooking with kids at the library and how have you overcome that?
+What are some of the challenges you have faced in cooking with kids at the library and how have you overcome them?